 At 1 minute and 50 seconds I’ve reached 20% development at 428F BT.
 This is when to drop it like it’s hot :) which it really is!

 Voilà!
 Beans are dropped in the cooling tray to cool off for a few minutes!

-To learn more about roasting Costa Rican beans see another ones of our roasting blog post "Roasting PURAVIDA with JP".
+To learn more about roasting Costa Rican beans see another one of our roasting blog posts "Roasting PURAVIDA with JP".